CITY HALL> Finance

 The City of Quesnel completes a five-year financial plan, which is updated every year, to ensure responsible money management that relates directly to the priorities identified by the community.

-For information on the Budget 2013 process, click here.
+For information on the budget process, click here.

-The Director of Finance and Supervisor of Corporate Services coordinate the City’s five-year Financial Plan process, analyze department budget information, prepare non-departmental revenue estimates, assemble the budget document and provide overview, financial monitoring, and reporting once the budget is adopted.
+The Director of Corporate and Financial Services coordinate the City’s five-year Financial Plan process, analyze department budget information, prepare non-departmental revenue estimates, assemble the budget document and provide overview, financial monitoring, and reporting once the budget is adopted.
 The Director of Finance assists department heads in identifying budget problems and formulating solutions.

 Steps in Developing a Financial Plan: